 A condition called craniosynostosis can cause microcephaly.
 In cases of craniosynostosis, the joints between the bones of an infant skull fuse together prematurely, preventing the brain from growing properly.
 However, this condition is typically reversible with surgery to help reshape the skull.

 Speak with your healthcare provider about the personal risks of having a child with microcephaly and the steps you can to lower that risk.
 In any pregnancy, it is important to reduce the risk of complications by avoiding alcohol, drugs, and other toxins.

 Chickenpox, rubella, cytomegalovirus, and toxoplasmosis are linked to the condition, so taking preventative measures against these diseases is also recommended.

 Possible connection between microcephaly and Zika virus

-Due to the recent concern over the risk of microcephaly and Zika virus, the CDC recommend that pregnant women avoid travel to regions affected by the spread of the Zika virus.
-These regions include:3
+Due to the recent concern over the risk of microcephaly and Zika virus, the Centers for Disease Control (CDC) recommend that women who are pregnant avoid traveling to regions in which the disease has a presence.

-"Travel to regions with ongoing Zika virus outbreaks is not recommended for women who are pregnant or women who are considering pregnancy," said Dr. Mark DeFrancesco, President of the American College of Obstetricians and Gynecologists, in a statement supporting the travel guidelines set in place by the CDC.4
+"Travel to regions with ongoing Zika virus outbreaks is not recommended for women who are pregnant or women who are considering pregnancy."

 To learn more about the CDC's travel recommendations, please visit their travel health notices web page.